WW2 CIVIL DEFENCE UNIFORMS, INSIGNIA & EQUIPMENT

 For information about Fire Guard Instructors' badges see this page.

-Fire Guard Helmets - Zuckerman Helmet & Mk.
+Fire Guard Helmets - Civilian Protective Helmet (Zuckerman) & Mk.
 II Helmet

-Many Fire Guards were issued with the Zuckerman helmet.
-This helmet, with a high dome to withstand impact, was relatively cheap to manufacture and used a mild steel of a much lower quality than that in the typical Mk.
+Many Fire Guards were issued with the Civilian Protective Helmet (known as the Zuckerman).
+This helmet, with a high dome to crumple when impacted by falling debris, was relatively cheap to manufacture and used a mild steel of a much lower quality than that in the typical Mk.
 II helmet.

 It featured a simple leather lining that was attached with a bootlace string through holes in the helmet.
-Helmets were marked M & L (Medium and Large) and had two loops for a chinstrap but none was included.
+Helmets were marked M & L (Medium and Large), six different liner sizes and two loops for a chinstrap but none was included (though private purchase chinstraps could be bought).
 A makers stamp and date of manufacture appear on the majority of examples.

 A number of helmets were issued with SFP (for Street or Supplementary Fire Party) but were replaced with FG from August 1941.
 However, many examples of SFP continued to be used throughout the rest of the war.
 Seniority within the Fire Guard service was denoted by black bands around the helmet.
 There is photographic evidence of some Fire Guard personal with the Mk.II helmet and "W/FG" for "Warden/Fire Guard".